shreyabhalgat/Sales-Insight/README.md

 ## Steps Followed
 1.Load the Data in the SQL

-2.Using SQL Queries get some Insights about the Data 3.Connect the SQL data to Tableau Desktop
+2.Using SQL Queries get some Insights about the Data

+3.Connect the SQL data to Tableau Desktop

-4.Create Your Own Data Model Using Tableau Public
+4.Create Your Own Data Model Using Tableau Public(Star Schema)

+5.Extract Transform Load - Performing Data Cleaning in Tableau
+    i.
+Removed Negative and Zero Sales Amount ii.
+Removed the Market Code which were Located out of India iii.Converted USD currency Transactions into INR